POSTED BY August 10, 2016 COMMENTS (58)ON

 Prevention is better than cure …

-There have been instances where I wanted to withdraw cash from ATM around night-time, and my wife always tell me that we can always do it next day in the morning, because it’s better to avoid ATM’s at night especially when it’s not an emergency.
+There have been instances where I wanted to withdraw cash from ATM around night-time, and my wife always tells me that we can always do it the next day in the morning because it’s better to avoid ATMs at night especially when it’s not an emergency.

 I think that makes sense.

 While, out of 100 times, 99 times nothing will happen.
 But then that one bad incident is what you want to avoid..

 I am not saying that never use the ATM in the night, but as far as possible, try to refrain using your cards at night at lonely places, because you never know who is keeping an eye on you.

 Here is a video from Bangalore, where a 38 yrs old lady was attacked by a guy inside the ATM.
 Something like this is very much possible to happen if you take things lightly at night when it’s lonely.